temporalio/cli/temporalcli/commandsmd/commands.md

   --reason "Testing"
 ```

-The `batch` command keyword can be omitted when a `--query` is supplied
+The `batch` command keyword is optional when you supply a `--query`.
+This
-to produce the same results:
+invocation is identical to the previous one:

 ```
 temporal workflow cancel \